CamWiseOwl/Pokemon-TCG-Checklist-Generator/README.md

 # Pokemon-TCG-Checklist-Generator
-Quick little script that outputs A4 sized pages of checklists ready for printing for your Pokemon TCG Collection.
+Quick little script that outputs A4 sized pages of checklists ready for printing for your Pokemon TCG Collection, mimicking the style of the official checklists

-Check out the repo then run a http server (e.g. python: `python -m http.server 8000`), open the index file, let Vue process the data and then Ctrl+P to print to PDF or your printer :)
+Checkout the repo then run a http server (e.g. python: `python -m http.server 8000`), open the index file, let Vue process the data and then Ctrl+P to print to PDF or your printer :)

-Change what gets rendered with the dropdown, as core sets and expansions separated from Promos and such, then anything double sided or greater is on the "super" dropdown.
+Change what gets displayed with the dropdown:
+- Core sets and expansions.
+- Promos, extras and such.
+- Anything double sided or greater.

+Sources:
+- Data from MasterEmerald on Reddit - https://old.reddit.com/r/PokemonTCG/comments/1i3p9ze/pok%C3%A9mon_tcg_collectors_checklist_v102_prismatic/
+- Backgrounds, set symbols and logos from official Pokemon checklists.
+- Other assets downloaded from Bulbapedia.
+- Fonts used from official Pokemon checklists.